gulabpatel/Speed-up-Pandas/README.md

 👉RAPIDS: a collection of data-science libraries that run on GPUs and include cuDF, a partial replacement for Pandas.

+👉Polars: a blazingly fast DataFrames library implemented in Rust using Apache Arrow Columnar Format as the memory model.

 If those do not work, try #spark.